al-ptk/nosql-table/log.md

 - The html table is counter intuitive to what I am trying to do.

 This is a hard problem, one that is requiring many iterations, and that frustrastes me.
 The temptation is just to scrap it all and start anew, but I do not like this impulse.
 Nevertheless, I will scrape it all and try again from a clean slate.

+## Day 5

+How do I solve that issue without react?
+Updating the data seems like the most problematic part of designing this app.
+If I remove react from the equation, would I be able to find some inspiration for a solution?

+Plus, some basic functionality description:

+- rearrange properties
+- delete instances
+- delete properties
+- set type and macro for properties